compumatrix/portal/README.md

 # portal
-A Decentralized Distribution of the Compuceeds Cryptocurency
+A Decentralized Distribution of the Compuceeds/Cryptoceeds Cryptocurency